TehShrike/abstract-state-router/readme.md

 - `domApi`: the DOM API returned by the renderer
 - `data`: the data object given to the addState call
 - `parameters`: the route/querystring parameters
-- `content`: the object passed into the resolveFunction's callback.
+- `content`: the object passed into the resolveFunction's callback
+- `destroy`: an event emitter that emits a 'destroy' event when the state is destroyed.

 This is the point where you display the view for the current state!